DNA-and-Natural-Algorithms-Group/KinDA/README.md

 $ python -i analyze.py simple.pil
 ```

 You can make all this quicker (or slower) by changing the accuracy target and sampling limits, which are given in `analyze.py`.
+The comments are hopefully self-explanatory.

-### Quickstart: Pure Python scripts
+### Gentle introduction: Pure Python scripts
 KinDA objects can be created directly in a Python script using the `kinda.objects` package.
 For example:
 ```
 # simple.py